 A new day, a clean slate.
 Stop the domino effect.
 Allow yourself to hit the reset button when you experience a failure.

 “If a person doesn’t know to which port they sail, no wind is favorable.” – Seneca.

 The Stoic wakes up and knows exactly what they want out of their day.
 They have a clear destination and clear goals.
-Starting your day with writing down daily goals creates a psychological pre-commitment and expectation that increases the likelihood of these goals being achieved.
+Starting your day with writing daily goals creates a psychological pre-commitment and increases the likelihood of these goals being achieved.

-Dr. Gail Matthews is a psychologist from Dominican University, her research took 267 participants and found that those who wrote down their goals with specific weekly strategies had a 76% success rate compared with 43% who merely stated their goals.
+Dr. Gail Matthews is a psychologist from Dominican University.
+Her research with 267 participants found that those who wrote down their goals with specific weekly strategies had a 76% success rate compared with 43% who only stated their goals.

 Every action must connect with a destination.
 Otherwise, you can sail all day, and end up right where you started.